 * This post contains affiliate links.
 For more information, please read my affiliate disclosure. *

-After compiling a list of the items I regret moving to the States – you can read about it here – I immediately started this list with the four items I would bring again in a heartbeat.
+After compiling a list of the items I regret moving to the US – you can read about my 7 Items to Leave Behind when Moving Overseas – I immediately started this list with the four items I would bring again in a heartbeat.

 The items on this list gave our new home(s) an instantly familiar feel and did wonders for making us feel at home in our new Country.
 Sure, it is always great to go out and just get new stuff, but having those items from “home” worked better for my family.

 None of the art in our South African house was expensive or even that rare.
 But I did make an effort at some point to have my pieces professionally framed for a more cohesive look.
 And that was my main reason for including them in The Move to the US.

 Our collection included an abstract painting by our friend Marius, sandblasted and painted mirrors, as well as designs printed on canvas that were gifts from my Supa Sign employee-friends, some smaller oil paintings bought on a special trip to Thailand, and one of my favorites, a set of black and white pictures of the kids that I printed at work and mounted on wood.

 Unpacking and hanging them when our furniture shipment finally came, was one of the happiest post-move days.

 Our dining room table is a one of a kind item which was made by our friend Marius’s steel company, Triomf Steel.
 A steel I-beam bent into a center support with a glass top.
 And this was number one on my list of furniture to bring here.
 I also brought the 12 leather chairs that went with the table, my great grandmother’s vanity table and two toy chests that my dad made for the kids.